PaulBrewer123/AnsibleMultiVagrantMachine/README.txt

-To run, simply vagrant up
+To run, navigate to your folder in git bash and type in vagrant up

 To exit, Ctrl+C & then type in "kill -9 -1"